History of ESPN

-ESPN is an American-based global cable and satellite television channel that focuses on sports-related programming including live and pre-taped event telecasts, sports highlight and talk shows, and other original programming.
-This article details the development of ESPN from its founding in 1978, and its history since the channel's launch on September 7, 1979.
+ESPN is an American-based global cable and satellite television channel that focuses on sports-related programming.

 Origins

-ESPN was founded by Bill Rasmussen, his son Scott Rasmussen, then 43 year old eye doctor and Aetna insurance agent Ed Eagan.
+ESPN was founded by Bill Rasmussen, his son Scott Rasmussen, and 43 year old eye doctor and Aetna insurance agent Ed Eagan.
 Bill, who had an affinity with sports for much of his life, was fired from his position as the communications manager for the New England Whalers in 1978.
 During his tenure with the hockey team, Rasmussen had met Eagan, who displayed an interest in building a career in television.
 Eagan approached Bill with the idea of creating a monthly cable television program covering Connecticut sports and was curious to see if the Whalers would be interested in being the main feature on the show.

-Though discouraged by his firing, Rasmussen and Eagan began to discuss a new course; Bill Rasmussen's original idea was to create a cable television network that focused on covering all sporting events in the state of Connecticut (for example, the Whalers, the Bristol Red Sox and the Connecticut Huskies), rather than just focusing on one team as Eagan had proposed.
+Though discouraged by his firing, Rasmussen and Eagan began to discuss a new course, Bill Rasmussen's original idea was to create a cable television network that focused on covering all sporting events in the state of Connecticut (for example, the Whalers, the Bristol Red Sox and the Connecticut Huskies), rather than just focusing on one team as Eagan had proposed.
 Rasmussen knew little about cable television at the time and with under 20% of homes receiving cable, the task to create such a network was tedious.

 In the summer of 1978, the Rasmussens, with Eagan and his associate Bob Beyus – who owned a video production company – began to seek out support from cable operators and potential investors for the sports channel which they had come to name the Entertainment and Sports Programming Network (ESP).
 They began to pitch their idea on June 26 of that year, inviting twelve representatives from local cable operators – only five of whom had accepted the offer.
 The representatives that were present were skeptical of the concept and stated that it would be impractical and too costly to take a risk on something that would seemingly falter.
 Despite the setback, the team held a press conference to help spread the word.
 35 reporters were invited, however only four appeared and were less than enthusiastic about the prospects of the company.
 Beyus felt the future of ESP was in doubt and departed following the conference.